Upgrading Old Home Electrical Wiring

 How to Upgrade Older Home Wiring: One consideration when upgrading older home electrical wiring would be to use Wiremold short box extensions and run Wiremold surface raceway electrical conduit between the devices to install the wires.

-This electrical question came from: Jay, a Homeowner from Fort Myers, FL.
+This electrical question came from: Jay, a Homeowner from Fort Myers, Florida.

 Thanks for your electrical question Jay.